- >

 2. Ever-evolving technology:

 It is common for what made sense for the first time to no longer hold true.
-It’s possible that you’ll need to update your tech stack/tools, or that the technology you’re using has just become obsolete.
-Making sudden shifts to different technologies might be an overwhelming idea and hence create an imbalance in the development environment thus leading to unforeseen technical debts.
+It’s possible that you’ll need to update your tech stack/tools or that the technology you’re using has just become obsolete.
+Making sudden shifts to different technologies might be an overwhelming idea and, hence, create an imbalance in the development environment that could lead to unforeseen technical debts.

 3. The gap in internal communication: